rmzetti/hover-exec/README.md

 >     Test output:
 >     Note the in-line random number result

 Intermediate results can be viewed in line, as above, by appending `=>>` instead of using `console.log()` .
+When this is done the line effectively becomes the argument of a console.log (or the equivalent in other scripts), and should not be terminated with ;

 Other results are produced in an `output` block.
 Hovering over the `output` id of an output code block provides options *output block to text* or *delete output block*.
 If the block has recently been executed, a third option *all output to text* will provide the full output as in the *temp...* output file generated.
 Using the shortcut `Alt+/` or `Opt+/` with the cursor in the `output` block deletes the block.

 ---
 A couple more examples using `js`, showing use of *vscode* api functions and some extra functions published by *hover-exec* (eg. `alert`).